Barrier-Free Trips

 Service Animals: "Beyond the pet policy, can you confirm your procedure for welcoming certified service animals?"

-Arrival and in-stay checklist
+Arrival and In-Stay Checklist

 At check-in and during the first hour in your room, perform a quick audit to ensure your safety and comfort: